xuj18/BioMe_weight_project/README.md

 ## Weight loss trajectory

 **Definition:**
-1. The net weight loss over the measured period was > 0
+1. The net weight loss from the first annual weight to the last annual weight was > 0
 1. The maximum weight loss from baseline was ≥ 5% (or 10%)
 1. Overall the individual had more weight loss than weight gain over time
    1. The maximum weight gain from baseline was < 5%